Top 10 Destinations in South Africa

 Our pick #8

-Swaziland is a picturesque land locked country in South Africa, with a fascinating cultural heritage, rugged mountains, bushveld and wonderful game viewing.
+Formerly known as Swaziland until a name change in 2018, Eswatini is a picturesque land-locked country in South Africa, with a fascinating cultural heritage, rugged mountains, bushveld and wonderful game viewing.
 Hlane Royal National Park is home to the largest concentration of game in the country, including four of the Big Five; the lion, elephant, rhino and leopard.
 A highlight of the area is the busy waterhole at Ndlovu Camp, where herds of white rhino, elephants and the resident hippos are frequently sighted.
 Mlilwane is a beautiful secluded sanctuary situated in Swaziland’s “valley of heaven”.
 The southern half of the park can be explored on foot, horse back or vehicle.

 Our pick #9